ibm-cloud-docs/sap/sap-terraform-create-single-tier.md

     `mkdir myproject && cd myproject`

-3. Copy the files from [https://github.com/IBM-Cloud/sap-infra-anydb-single/tree/main/cli](https://github.com/IBM-Cloud/sap-infra-anydb-single/tree/main/cli) to the project folder that you created in the Terraform installation directory.
+3. Copy the files from [https://github.com/IBM-Cloud/sap-infra-anydb-single/tree/main/cli](https://github.com/IBM-Cloud/sap-infra-anydb-single/tree/main/cli){: external} to the project folder that you created in the Terraform installation directory.

 4. Edit the ``input.auto.tfvars`` file to customize your solution.
 Modify the file to specify your zone, VPC component names, profile, and image.
 You need your 40-digit SSH key ID for this file.
 The second SSH key is optional.
 For more options for profile, see [Instance Profiles](/docs/vpc?topic=vpc-profiles).
 For more options for image, see [Images](/docs/vpc?topic=vpc-about-images).